LorenKonkus/trail-counters/NiftyCounterSTHS34PF80.md

 To harvest data, simply select "eject SD card" in the menu, replace the microSD card with a new, preformatted card and press the board Restart button.
 The SD card will contain a .csv file named "CYYMMDD".csv, where YYMMDD reflect the current date.
-Each entry in the csv file will contain fields for the timestamp of the event, the date of the event, the time of the event, the durat
+Each entry in the csv file will contain fields for the timestamp of the event, the date of the event, the time of the event, the duration of the event, and an event count.